Labs64/credit-tracker/readme.txt

 * License

 = Features =

 * Append credits to the media library elements
+* Configurable copyright format string
 * "credit_tracker_table" shortcode to construct a nicely-styled 'Image Credits' table
 * Fully customisable to look just like your own website's style: customise the colours, styles and fonts
+* Ability to override standard WordPress shortcode [caption]
+* Add microdata to the images

 == Installation ==

 1. Upload the 'credit-tracker' folder to the '/wp-content/plugins/' directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to "Settings / Credit Tracker" to add custom options (optional)
+3. Go to "Settings / Credit Tracker" to add custom options (optional)

 == Frequently Asked Questions ==